-If you’re not already an Iterable client, click here to request a demo and discuss how Iterable and Auryc can work together for you.
+If you’re not already an Iterable client, request a demo to discuss how the Iterable and Auryc integration can work for you.

-The API key is available under Iterable -> Integrations -> API Keys
+In Iterable, your API key is available at Integrations > API Keys.

-In Auryc, use Event Marker or Auryc API to instrument an engagement event.
+Use Auryc's Event Marker or API to instrument an engagement event:

 Auryc will use email as the user id when uploading events to Iterable.
-You can use one of the following two methods to associate visitors with their emails to Auryc
+Use one of the following two methods to associate visitors with their emails to Auryc:

 - Reach out to Auryc CSM to set up metadata-driven automatic email collection